Spring check valve

 Food and beverage

-This is a more in depth and technical look at the spring check valve which was displayed above:
+A more in-depth and technical look at the spring check valve:

 We will be covering different types of valves in future blog posts.